baxtheman/feedback-portlet/README.md

 Plugin setup: in control panel you find the feedback manager portlet to switch on/off feedback for site and to setup the email notification settings.

-Tested only in tomcat bundle.

 Available in italian and english language

 [Guide gallery](http://www.dropmocks.com/mCE3Lf)

+## Liferay compatibility:

+Version 6.1 GA2

+Tested only in tomcat bundle.

 ## Software acknowledgments: